Kashif186/SpringLibraryAPI/README.md

 * Postman to make API calls which can be checked in Workbench

-I expect the challenge to go well as the MVP was covered in our training so I had a good idea of what needed to be done before starting.
+I expected the challenge to go well as the MVP was covered in our training so I had a good idea of what needed to be done before starting.

 Setting up the classes such as domain, repo, services and controller went really well.
 I had no issues here.
 However, I ran into a lot of issues with testing and received a lot of bugs.
 I had to research these and see what I was doing wrong but managed to solve them all in the end.